astropy/astropy-APEs/APE12.rst

 `Cadair/package-template <https://github.com/Cadair/package-template/tree/cookiecutter>`_
 users who have followed the instructions where they use the package template as a git remote will no longer be able to pull updates from the ``package_template`` git repository.
-This could be mitigated by automatically generating a rendered version of the package template in another git repository or in a different branch.
+To mitigate this lack of backwards compatibility a new repository will be created which holds an automatically rendered version of the template with the default settings.
+This will result in a repository that looks like the current package-template repository.
+This could then be used as a git remote for people who wish to continue using this update method.

+In the longer term, using cookiecutter could make the implementation of an update helper, or automatic update process easier.
+This is mainly due to the fact that cookiecutter can be called with the settings used to originally create the project, i.e the correct name and other options.
+This will lead to smaller more relevant diffs when updating and therefore make any automation easier.

 Alternatives
 ------------

 Keeping the current solution.
-This prevents any trouble for anyone using the 'git update' method at the moment, but it does not provide any of the templating benefits presented above.
+This removes any need for changes for anyone using the 'git update' method at the moment, but it does not provide any of the templating benefits presented above.

 Cookiecutter is not the only project templating system, others such as `diecutter <https://diecutter.readthedocs.io/>`_ could be used.
 Cookiecutter was